MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-teams.md

         Your Dynamics 365 environment matches the URL your browser shows when you sign in to Dynamics 365.
 For example, if the URL is `salesorg.crm.dynamics.com`, select **salesorg.crm.dynamics.com** in the list.

     - **Salesforce® CRM**: Select your Salesforce environment, and then select **Connect to Salesforce® CRM**.
 In the confirmation message, select **Allow**.
 Enter your Salesforce credentials, and then select **Log In**.
 Select **Allow**, and then select **Allow access**.

+        > [!NOTE]
+        > If you're using Outlook on the web to sign in to Salesforce, you must enable popups in your browser to connect to your Salesforce environment.
+If you don't enable popups, an error message is displayed.

     :::image type="content" source="media/manual-sign-in-teams.png" alt-text="Screenshot showing Connect to CRM button.":::